stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 IDLE is intended as a basic and portable development environment that lets new programmers start without having to install a separate editor for their code.
 For a much better experience, install a text editor or IDE that supports Python.

-Whichever text editor or IDE you use, the tutorial that is supplied with Python  will walk you through the basics.
-The documentation for the standard library does give simple examples for many features, but it is specifically designed as a reference, rather than for learning.
-To understand particular features you should start with the supplied tutorial, or one of the books mentioned below.
+The tutorial that is supplied with Python can walk you through the basics.
+The documentation for the standard library does provide simple examples for many features, but it is specifically designed as a reference, rather than for learning.
+The last section of this article gives you links to courses and books that you may find more helpful when starting with Python.

 # Choosing a Code Editor or IDE #